CMB-S4/spt3g_software/doc/quickstart.rst

 Passing ``-jN`` to ``make``, where N is the number of cores you wish to use during building, will speed up the process.

 By default, this will use the system's standard Python installation (whatever you get if you just run ``python``).
 If you want a different python, you can specify that python through passing the argument ``-DPython_EXECUTABLE=`` to cmake.
 For example, to use Python 3 if Python 3 is not the default, replace the cmake command above with ``cmake -DPython_EXECUTABLE=`which python3```.
-Note that, if you do this, make *sure* that a Boost library built for the version of Python you are using exists -- generally, installing everything from the system package manager will ensure this.

 Once that is complete, you can either use the ``env-shell.sh`` script in the build directory to set up the appropriate environment variables (PYTHONPATH, etc.):